superbolt-x/Talk-to-Metabase-SB/DEVELOPMENT.md

-# SuperMetabase Development Guide
+# Talk to Metabase Development Guide

-This document outlines the development process and next steps for the SuperMetabase MCP server project.
+This document outlines the development process and next steps for the Talk to Metabase MCP server project.

 ## Project Structure

 The project is organized as follows:

 ```
-SuperMetabase/
+Talk to Metabase/
 ├── LICENSE
 ├── .gitignore
 ├── .git/